Course Recording

 (34:42)

-1. Teacher, when serving in a small group, there comes a time when the problems of the brothers and sisters we serve seem to suddenly become very obvious (seeing them as lazy, religious, or self-righteous).
-It's as if several major mountains to be dealt with are suddenly presented before me.
-Is this my own problem being manifested through serving and pastoring, such as the manifestation of discerning good and evil?
+- Teacher, when serving in a small group, there will be a period when the problems of the brothers and sisters being served seem to suddenly become very obvious (seeing them as very lazy, or very religious, or very self-righteous).
+It's as if several mountains that need to be dealt with are suddenly presented before me.
+Is it my own problem that is manifested through serving and pastoring, such as the manifestation of my own discernment of good and evil?
 (Zhui Meng)

 (40:06)

-1. Teacher, I have encountered an older sister who is not interested in learning and unwilling to pay the price for growth, so her understanding is blocked.
-How can we teach and change such a person, who considers herself to love the Lord and believe in Him very much, but shows no change even when this self-righteousness is pointed out?
+- Teacher, I encountered an older sister who is not interested in learning and unwilling to pay the price for growth, so her understanding is not clear.
+How can we teach such a person to change her?
+She still considers herself to love the Lord and believe in the Lord very much, but even when this self-righteousness is pointed out to her, she doesn't change much.
 (Jing Jie)

 (42:51)

-1. Teacher, how can we help a sister who has a problem with hypocrisy?
-If we directly point out her hypocrisy, she can accept it and admit her mistake, but we don't see any major changes, and she easily reverts to her old ways.
+- Teacher, how should we minister to a sister who has the problem of hypocrisy?
+If we directly point out her hypocrisy, she can accept it and admit her mistake, but we don't see big changes, and she easily reverts to her old ways.
 What methods can be used to help this sister break free from this bad habit?
 (An Qi)

 (46:21)

-1. A sister I am ministering to has made a growth plan, hoping to change her habit of losing her temper.
-I think it needs to be changed from her logical system.
-Losing her temper is because she cares too much about things, and her understanding is that many things are not important at all.
-How should I specifically promote this sister's growth?
+- A sister I am ministering to made a growth plan, hoping to change her habit of losing her temper.
+I think it is necessary to change her logical system.
+Losing her temper is because she cares too much about things, and her understanding does not know that many things are not important at all.
+How should we specifically promote this sister's growth?
 (Ruo Ge's question)

 (49:04)

-1. Teacher, my understanding is that everyone is willing to grow in their heart, but how do we change someone who is currently lying flat?
-Is it by allowing them to continuously enjoy and feel satisfied in the things they accomplish?
+- Teacher, my understanding is that everyone is willing to grow in their heart, but how to change a person who is currently lying flat?
+Is it by allowing him to continuously enjoy and feel satisfied in the things he accomplishes?
 (Suni)

 (51:24)